[LETTERHEAD OF CLIFFORD CHANCE US LLP]

 Exhibit B

-The following summary highlights selected information from this proxy statement.
+CHANGED PAGES FROM PROXY STATEMENT The following summary highlights selected information from this proxy statement.
 It does not contain all of the information that you should consider before deciding how to vote on any of the proposals described herein.
-You should read carefully the entire proxy statement, including the information set forth under “Risk Factors” in this proxy statement, and the other documents to which we have referred you.
+You should read carefully the entire proxy statement, including the information set

-We are proposing to amend the terms of our charter to provide that the consummation of substantially all of the transactions contemplated by the Framework Agreement will also constitute a “Business Combination” under Article Sixth of our charter (the “Initial Charter Proposal”).
-See the section entitled “The Initial Charter Proposal.”
+qualify as a REIT, commencing with our taxable year ending December 31, 2010, the steps of which are set forth in the Framework Agreement.
+Proposals to be Considered at the Special Meetingsof NRDC Acquisitions Stockholders We are proposing to amend the terms of our charter to provide that the consummation of substantially all of the transactions contemplated by the Framework Agreement will also constitute a Business Combination under Article Sixth of our charter (the Initial Charter Proposal).
+See the section

-If the Initial Charter Proposal is approved, our stockholders will be asked to (i) approve the transactions contemplated by the Framework Agreement (the “Framework Transactions Sub-Proposal 1”) and (ii) amend our charter to provide for our perpetual existence (the “Framework Transactions Sub- Proposal 2” and, together with the Framework Transactions Sub-Proposal 1, the “Framework Transactions Proposals”).
-See the section entitled “The Framework Transactions Proposals.”
+entitled The Initial Charter Proposal.
+If the Initial Charter Proposal is approved, our stockholders will be asked to (i) approve the transactions contemplated by the Framework Agreement (the Framework Transactions Sub-Proposal 1) and (ii) amend our charter to provide for our perpetual existence (the Framework Transactions Sub-

-In addition to voting on the Initial Charter Proposal and the Framework Transactions Proposals, our stockholders will vote on proposals to approve amendments to our charter which (i) eliminate certain provisions applicable only to special purpose acquisition corporations, (ii) add various provisions relating to our intention to elect to qualify to be taxed as a REIT commencing with our taxable year ending December 31, 2010 and (iii) revise certain other provisions in anticipation of our existence as an operating company, consisting of the following sub-proposals (the “Secondary Charter Proposals”):
+relating to our intention to elect to qualify to be taxed as a REIT commencing with our taxable year ending December 31, 2010 and (iii) revise certain other provisions in anticipation of our existence as an operating company, consisting of the following sub-proposals (the Secondary Charter Proposals):

 1